Fusaro Lake

-Lake Fusaro (Lago di Fusaro, Acherusia Palus, Ἀχερουσία λίμνη) is a lake situated in the province of Naples, Italy, in the territory of the community of Bacoli.
+Lake Fusaro (Lago di Fusaro, Acherusia Palus, Ἀχερουσία λίμνη) is a lake situated in the province of Naples, Italy, in the territory of the comune of Bacoli.
 It is about 0.5 mi from Baia, and about 1 mi from the acropolis of Cumae.
 It is separated from the sea by a narrow coastal strip.
 It is a very unusual ecosystem of great interest, characterized by a variety of vegetation specific to the region.

 Geography

 Thanks to the presence of fresh water springs, Lake Fusaro (known since the 3rd century B.C. as Acherusia Palus), has been known around the world for its great oysters.
 Mussels are also fished in quantity in the lake.

 The lake is surrounded by a number of buildings, including the Royal Casina, the Ostrichina, the Grand Restaurant, the Pavilions (stables) and the Green Park, which were all part of a large business employing around 1,000 people at the beginning of the 20th century.
 Today, most of these buildings are not used for their original purpose, but still serve as tourist destinations.